Explaining the Fundamental Monetary Constraint for an Economy

 - GDP unexpectedly falls by $D because fewer goods/services are exchanged.

-- The economy developed a surplus of goods which remained unsold of value $D. This surplus has been historically referred to as a “general glut” of goods, which for this economy demonstrates a lack of demand, not of supply.
+- The economy developed a surplus of goods which remained unsold of value $D. This surplus has been historically referred to as a “general glut” of goods, which for this economy demonstrates a lack of demand due to lack of cash money, not lack of desire for those goods or excessive supply.

 - The economy has higher unemployment, because of reduced production of goods/services, and less money to pay workers.